Workers’ Comp Insurance CA

 5. You’ll receive a reimbursement check if the estimate was high.
 If it was low, you’ll get a bill.

-What does workers’ comp cover in CA?
+What does workers’ comp cover in California?

 workers comp covers medical bills